A Shidduch Resume is Your First Impression

 Once Upon a Time

 People used to scribble information about each single they met on index cards, post it notes, the backs of receipts, and used pizza boxes.
 Lots of recyclable paper accumulated in the homes of shadchanim, parents, and friends.
-Sometimes the information was retrieved, sometimes it was confused for somebody else, and sometimes it actually hit the recycling bin (tree huggers loved this era of shidduch dating.)
+Sometimes the information was retrieved, sometimes it was confused for somebody else, and often it ended up in ladfills (for tree huggers this era was a sad stain on shidduch history.)

 One sunny day a shadchan heard about the “e” mail.
 Excitedly they asked for all the information about a single to be put in one electronic record.
 The resume was born.